DexerTDP/articles/2025/Cascade - June.md

 There's some videos that ask this in the current day when it comes to Michael.
 You might ask me what my thought is.
 As Lisa Marie Presley, his ex-wife mentioned before amongst the lines of 'I never saw anything, I would've done something if I had.
 But the only people who will know of what really happened is whoever was in that room.'

 The truth is, Michael was not an easy person to understand.
 Will I ever say he's a saint?
 No. Because that would be an insult to him as he wanted to be seen as human.
 And part of being human is making mistakes.
 His mistake, trusting people he shouldn't.
-And while He didn't have an ordinary life but he was not a saint as some of his hardcore fans depict him as.
+And while He didn't have an ordinary life but he also made his mistakes along the way.

 However.